📖 Read Time: 8 Minutes

 Your wrists are forced to work extra hard when performing a planche, especially when done on the floor.
 Each progression of the planche requires wrist mobility and the demand increases even more as you move closer to the full planche.

-There are different hand placement for planche which means there are also different wrist movements for the move.
+There are different hand placements for planche which means there are also different wrist movements for the move.
 The important thing is having an overall strong and mobile wrist for any direction and using a hand placement that’s comfortable for you.
 Usually, an outward 45-degree angle works best for most people.

 Shoulders